RedHatGov/fips-openjdk-rhel/README.md

 # fips-openjdk-rhel
-This repository details how to configure FIPS cryptography with OpenJDK on RHEL 8.
+This repository details how to configure OpenJDK on RHEL 8 using FIPS 140-2 certified cryptographic libraries.

 ## Install needed packages
 Install the following packages onto a minimal RHEL 8 instance.